Skip to main content

 memory: 2Gi

-Note, how we refer to the standard image in the 'docker' - property.
+Note, how we refer to the standard image within the docker property.

-This is a runnable configuration, but it is so far not even accessible.
+This is a runnable configuration, but not really useful as it is so far not even accessible.

 Allow access

-To allow other Components access to this database, you have to open the corresponding port.
+To allow other Components access to this database, you have to publish the corresponding port.
 For PostgreSQL, the standard port is 5432.
-You need to specify the port by adding a 'ports' property to your pergola.yaml:
+You need to specify the port by adding a ports property to your pergola.yaml:

 [...]